Central Health Responsive Redesign

 The initial scope of this project was for UX research and design.
 Later, we were brought in to develop the designs and move the site to a new host.

 This project was delayed due to COVID-19.
-Our work paused in anticipation of a branding effort.
-The branding effort was paused, and we built the site using the existing branding. the site is expected to be updated once the new branding is approved.
+Our work paused in anticipation of a branding effort which was later tabled.
+That’s when we built the site using the existing branding.
+The site is expected to be updated once the new branding is approved.

 During our process, we collaborated closely with both Belmont Icehouse and the client.
 We documented each step in our design process to show stakeholders our process for decision-making.